lkodinsson/MARS/Fantasy/Equipment.md

 ### Armour Features

 **Block** When you use this item to perform a block action, raise your damage reduction by the given value.
 While blocking you do not suffer from your armour's weakness.
-If you block projectiles, add the given value to your armour class instead.
+Ignore this bonus to damage reduction if you are critically hit.
+If you are blocking projectiles, add the given value to your armour class instead.

-**Critical Defense** Increase the threshold to land a critical hit against you from an attack by 1.
+**Critical Defense** Increase the threshold required to land a critical hit against you from an attack by 1.

 **Guiding** You gain a +1 bonus to hit with non-mechanical projectile weapons.